-SOUTH LUANGWA NATIONAL PARK SAFARI
+SOUTH LUANGWA NATIONAL PARK ZAMBIA

 “The valley of the leopards” in eastern Zambia is the South Luangwa National Park, world-renowned for havens of wildlife in 9050 square kilometres.